narfman0/scab/README.md

 Usage
 =====

-* Ensure an up to date Java JRE is installed, at the time of writing JRE 8u45 find here: http://www.oracle.com/technetwork/java/javase/downloads/index.html
+* Ensure an up to date Java JRE is installed, at the time of writing JRE 8u60 find here: http://www.oracle.com/technetwork/java/javase/downloads/index.html
-* Run the game using scripts in the ``scripts`` directory, e.g. runScab.bat in windows
+* Run the game using scripts in the ``scripts`` directory, e.g. run.bat in windows

 Development